 Advisory Chair or Co-Chairs: Assists the President(s) in ensuring the mission and purpose of the organization are met, provides assistance and advice to the executive committee.
 Must have been: a board member for at least two (2) years and a previous president (or co-president) or have significant skills, experience, and competencies as determined by the incoming president (or co-presidents) to be critical to the board’s functioning.
 Revises, issues, and ensures compliance with the organization’s Code of Conduct.
 Presents the Code of Conduct at annual retreat and ensure all board members sign the Code of Conduct as part of their participation on the board.
 Provides historical perspectives, assists with building relationships with established partners, provide mentorship and guidance, and aids in the conflict resolution protocol.

 Political Action Committee Chair(s): Coordinates the candidate and ballot initiative endorsement process pursuant to the Endorsement Guidelines and notifies the membership and general public about the organization’s endorsements.
 Creates the endorsement committee each election cycle and manage endorsement meetings and questionnaires for all candidates in races in San Francisco and/or California that SFWPC Board has determined interest in with oversight from the SFWPC Co-Presidents.
 During the endorsement process, determines the interest and capacity of other SFWPC board members in participating in the process, and appropriately enable their participation.
 Coordinates the organization’s funding, creation and distribution of its political endorsements slate card(s).
 Evaluates other channels for paid political ads.
-Oversees the organization’s membership involvement with elections and organized campaign activities for endorsed candidates, measures and propositions on behalf of organization.
+Oversees the organization’s membership involvement with elections and organized campaign activities for endorsed candidates, measures and propositions on behalf of the organization.
 Finalizes SFWPC membership’s votes in the endorsement process of candidates, measures and propositions results; Solicits firms to create endorsement materials, including sending out request for proposals, reviewing budgets, and selecting firms; Reviews and approves design of endorsement materials; Coordinates slate mailing with the co-chairs to ensure materials are sent to targeted audience in a timely manner.
 After each election, documents the process and results for future co-chairs.

 Policy Chair/Co-Chairs: Develops the SFWPC policy agenda by working with the board, relevant committees, and incorporating the SFWPC’s mission and values.
 Will revise the policy committee protocol and the policy agenda on an annual basis and/or as needed.
-Forwards the policy agenda to the Board for approval no later than three months after the Board Election as well as the committee protocol.
+Forwards the policy agenda to the Board for approval no later than three months after the Board term begins as well as the committee protocol.
 Board’s approval of the Policy agenda will be contingent upon a vote of approval of three-fourths majority vote.
 Policy Chair(s) will select a committee at the beginning of each calendar year and will establish subcommittees and subcommittee chairs.
 Will track local and state-wide issues pertinent to SFWPC’s policy agenda and partner with allied groups, electeds, and community groups to advance legislative or policy efforts aligned with SFWPC’s policy agenda.
-Will provide regular updates to Board, including progress and potential conflicts.
+Will provide regular updates to the Board, including progress and potential conflicts.